aaronbloomfield/pdr/labs/lab07/index.md

 Pre-lab
 -------

+For the pre-lab, you will need to write two IBCM programs.
+The programs will need to have an .ibcm extension when submitting, but they are text files, so you can still edit them in Emacs.

+### addition.ibcm ###

+Write an IBCM program that:

+- Gets three values from user input
+- Stores the values into three variables
+- Adds the variables together, and prints the sum (you may use additional memory if you wish)
+- If the sum is zero, prints the three values and stops
+- If the sum is not zero, starts over (tries to get three values, etc.)

-### Using the IBCM Simulator ###
+### array.ibcm ###

-The easiest way to use the simulator is via the online version, available at [http://pegasus.cs.virginia.edu/ibcm/](http://pegasus.cs.virginia.edu/ibcm/).

-There are pros and cons to the online version of the emulator.
-The online version does not require installation, allows for inline memory modification, but will hang your browser if it gets stuck in an infinite loop.
-Also, the online simulator gets rather unhappy if there are extra blank lines at the end of your input file.

-You will be developing a somewhat more complicated IBCM program in the in-lab.
-So, as preparation, study the IBCM documentation and lecture notes.
-Additionally, you will be expected to come to the in-lab with two working IBCM programs.
-You will not get much from the lab unless you are thoroughly familiar with the documentation and lecture notes, so make sure you are familiar with the material!
+Write another IBCM program that finds the maximum value in a hardcoded array of values.

+- The array base address is hard-coded into memory, meaning it's a pre-set value that isn't obtained by user input.
+You can have the array be all or part of the IBCM program, or a section of memory after the program with values that you have selected.
+- You should also hard-code other values, such as the number of elements in the array and the array elements themselves, into your program.
+The program should not need any user input.
+- Before your program halts, it prints out the maximum value of the array

+You ***MUST*** iterate through the array by creating the array load instruction, similarly as was done in lecture in the [array-simulation.ibcm](../../ibcm/array-summation.ibcm) program.
+You may ***NOT*** have a series of separate instructions to each load a separate value from the array -- such a program will receive zero credit.

 ### Writing IBCM Code ###

 You **MUST** comment your IBCM code copiously.
 This means (practically) every line should have a comment describing what you are doing.
-Note that you cannot have a line that is only comments, as the emulator will have trouble reading that line!
+However, you cannot have a line that is only comments, as the emulator will have trouble reading that line!
 The examples provided in the handouts posted on the course website and discussed in class illustrate a good way of doing this, where there are columns for each of the following:

 1. the hexadecimal values that will go into that memory location
 2. the address of that memory location